 Whereas the largest part of people often make mistake while distinguishing Visual Acuity, Eyesight and Vision, here is the details

 • Visual acuity refers to the sharpness of your visual power.
-This is tested with standard Snellen eye chart by eye doctors during eye exam in Englewood and eye doctor in Denver.
+This is tested with standard Snellen eye chart by eye doctors during eye exam in Colorado Springs and eye doctor in Colorado Springs.
 Visual acuity is measured keeping the chart static while you sit at a distance and read the alphabets on it enabling the doctor to offer you necessary correction glass.

 • Eyesight typically means one’s ability to see things or ‘sense of seeing’.